malakmagdy/malakmagdy/README.md

 ### Hi there, I'm Malak Magdy 👋
-I'm a GDSC Lead at CIC | Organiser at GDG New Cairo | and Student Majoring in Mobile and Cloud Computing.

-Currently I'm working on growing my skills in the Feild of Mobile App development and Cloud Computing
+I'm a Senior Computer Science Student at CIC Majoring in Mobile and Cloud Computing.
+I have a great passion for Software Engineering and teaching.
+Cuurently I'm grawing my skills in app development and doing some problem solving.

 <!--
 **malakmagdy/malakmagdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.